 The Eastern Cape is a treasure featuring natural beauty, rolling hills, unique beaches, dense forests, diverse wildlife, and amicable people.
 It stretches from the Tsitsikamma National Park in the south to Port Edward in the north.
-The Eastern Cape has a breathtaking coastline extending to 800 km.
-The coastline includes a range of golden beaches, incredible natural beauty and enchanting attractions.
+The Eastern Cape’s breathtaking coastline extends 800 km and includes a range of golden beaches, incredible natural beauty, and enchanting attractions.

-The province is also famous for great surfing in Jeffreys Bay.
-Further inland, you can find the Addo Elephant National Park, 72 kilometres from Port Elizabeth.
+The province is also famous for its excellent surfing, which is found in Jeffreys Bay.
+Further inland, you can see the Addo Elephant National Park, 72 kilometres from Port Elizabeth.
 The park is renowned for the Big 7: lion, leopard, African buffalo, elephant, rhino, great white shark, and southern right whale.

-The Eastern Cape also features various activities that fit everyone’s interests.
-As for accommodation, there are multiple hotels at different rates to suit any budget.
+The Eastern Cape also features various activities that suit everyone’s interests.
+For accommodation, there are multiple hotels at different rates to suit any budget.

 Top Attractions in the Eastern Cape